 Remuneration for executives typically comprises a package of fixed and performance based components.
-The committee may, from time to time, seek advice from specialist remuneration consultants so as to ensure that the Board remains informed of benchmarks, market trends and practices, and did so this financial year.
+The committee may, from time to time, seek advice from specialist remuneration consultants so as to ensure that the Board remains informed of benchmarks, market trends and practices.